-Early investigations into the nature of the ground state of the S = 1/2 nearest-neighbor Heisenberg antiferromagnet, predominantly based on perturbative approaches in the inter-tetrahedra coupling found the ground-state to be a valence bond crystal [17-24].
-Using PFFRG, we probed for possible instabilities of the quantum paramagnet towards valence bond crystal formation.
-We considered three simple dimerization patterns which respectively break the translational symmetry along (i) all three tetrahedral axes directions (VBC{3D}), (ii) two tetrahedral axes directions (VBC{1D}).
-The dimer response functions $\eta^{\rm P}{\rm VBC}$ [Eq.
-(15)] of all three VBCs are found to decrease under the RG flow [see Fig. 9(a) for the RG flow of $\eta^{\rm P}{\rm VBC}$] which lends support towards the scenario of a symmetric quantum spin liquid ground state as opposed to the previously proposed scenario of a VBC ground state.
-The disagreement between our findings and those of previous studies [17-24], which argued for a VBC ground state, is likely explained by the fact that a common thread of these approaches was the inherent symmetry breaking already built-in in the scheme considered therein, which would then bias the conclusion towards a VBC ground state.
-That being said, here we have only investigated VBCs up to an 8-site unit cell, and the possibility of VBCs with larger unit cells cannot, in principle, be ruled out.
+Early investigations into the nature of the ground state of the S = 1/2 nearest-neighbor Heisenberg antiferromagnet, predominantly based on perturbative approaches in the intertetrahedra coupling, found the ground state to be a valence-bond crystal [17-24].
+Using PFFRG, we probe for possible instabilities of the quantum paramagnet towards valence-bond-crystal formation.
+We consider three simple dimerization patterns which, respectively, break the translational symmetry along (i) all three tetrahedral axis directions (VBC{3D}), (ii) two tetrahedral axis directions (VBC{2D}), and (iii) one tetrahedral axis direction (VBC{1D}).
+The dimer response functions η{VBC}^{P} [Eq.
+(15)] of all three VBCs are found to decrease under the RG flow [see Fig. 9(a) for the RG flow of η{VBC}^{P}], which lends support towards the scenario of a symmetric quantum-spin-liquid ground state as opposed to the previously proposed scenario of a VBC ground state.
+The disagreement between our findings and those of previous studies [17-24], which argue for a VBC ground state, is likely explained by the fact that a common thread of these approaches is the inherent symmetry breaking already built in to the scheme considered therein, which then biases the conclusion towards a VBC ground state.
+That being said, here we investigate VBCs only up to an eight-site unit cell, and the possibility of VBCs with larger unit cells cannot, in principle, be ruled out.